jiaweiXu1029/TP-Seg/README.md

 ---
 ## Usage
-1.First, download the corresponding [datasets](https://github.com/DUT-CSJ/SR-ICL)（## Note: In practice, we obtained the permissions and download rights for each dataset separately.
+1.First, download the corresponding [datasets](https://github.com/DUT-CSJ/SR-ICL)（ <span style="color:red">Note:</span> In practice, we obtained the permissions and download rights for each dataset separately.
 The link provided here is intended only as a reference to assist users.）. and the [pretrained weights](https://github.com/facebookresearch/sam2).

 2.Then run train.py to train the model and obtain the trained weights.